pryzmian/Hoshimi/README.md

 - 📦 [`discord-player`](https://github.com/Androz2091/discord-player)
 - 📦 [`shoukaku`](https://github.com/shipgirlproject/Shoukaku)

-**I'm taking their job as a base for this project, I love their job, all of them, I just taked some stuff because i'm too lazy to make my own.**</br> If anyone of them want's to talk me to remove some stuff, they can.</br>
+**I'm taking their job as a base for this project, I love their job, all of them, I just took some stuff because i'm too lazy to make my own.**</br> If anyone of them wants to talk to me to remove their stuff, they can.</br>

 But made with my code style and my knowledge and of course up-to-date.